jowagner/tbev-prediction/README.md

       treebank embedding vectors as weighted averages of the fixed vectors and writes taskfarming files for each development language.
       The weight space is restricted as in the ACL 2020 paper.
+      Remove option `--tab-tasks` from the script's call to `gen_tasks.py` to obtain shell commands in the `.tfm` file, rather than tab-separated lists of command arguments.
       Note that the option `--seed` of `gen_tasks.py`, which is called in this script, was not used in the
       ACL 2020 experiments, making small deviations in the candidate